 While monitoring your socket, you may also notice food debris or leftover gauze in your extraction site.
-Unless these particles are causing pain, you can rinse your mouth with the saltwater mixture mentioned above to dislodge any food particles and prevent infection.
+You can rinse your mouth with salt water to dislodge any food particles and prevent infection.

-You also may also feel tiny pieces of tooth fragment emerging from the socket.
-This fragmentation is also not a cause for concern as any remaining pieces should come out on their own.
+You may also feel tiny pieces of tooth fragments emerging from the socket.
+This fragmentation is also not a cause for concern, as any remaining pieces should come out on their own.

 1ST CONSULTATION IS FREE

 We love new patients!
 Our free consultation applies for wisdom teeth removal, cosmetic dental work including: dental implants, all on 4 dental implants, veneers, crowns, bridges, and teeth whitening.
 Call us now or book an appointment online to speak with one of our experienced dentists.

 Our Limited Time, Free Consultation regularly costs $144!